AlexT1983/FIRI-2018/README.md

 FIRI2018 is a model of electron density in lower ionosphere.
 You can read about in:
-1. Friedrich M. Handbook of Lower Ionosphere. / Friedrich M. – Graz: Verlag der Technischen Universitat Graz, 2016. – 168 p.
+1. Friedrich M. Handbook of Lower Ionosphere. / Friedrich M. â€“ Graz: Verlag der Technischen Universitat Graz, 2016. â€“ 168 p.
-2. Friedrich M. FIRI-2018, an updated empirical model of the lower ionosphere. / Friedrich M., Pock C., Torkar K. // Journal of Geophysical Research. – 2018. – No. 123. – P. 6737–6751.
+2. Friedrich M. FIRI-2018, an updated empirical model of the lower ionosphere. / Friedrich M., Pock C., Torkar K. // Journal of Geophysical Research. â€“ 2018. â€“ No. 123. â€“ P. 6737â€“6751.

 There are several files in the package:
 1. FIRI_data.xlsx - raw data file from the article [1].